fradeve/sipontomedievale/ark-guide/guide.markdown

 The next interesting question could be: if all the field describing a single SCR are contained in the same table, how can be they distinguished and keep organized?
 The fragments of data are organized using a `txttype` parameter: a definition is a type 28, description is type 34, colour is type 5, and so on.
 Those values are tied to the fragments of text using the _txttype_ column of `cor_tbl_txt`.

-So, to sum up: the SCR table has very small informations, referring to the "fragments of texts" table for all the fields values, whose nature is defined here by a number also listed in a table of the "type of text fragments".
+To sum up: the SCR table has very small informations, referring to the "fragments of texts" table for all the fields values, whose nature is defined here by a number also listed in a table of the "type of text fragments".
 This way to proceed defines a (potentially infinite) "chain" of data, like:

     cxt_tbl_cxt <-- cor_tbl_txt <-- cor_lut_txttype